You may think that you’re diet is healthy because you eat a variety of foods, but what if the foods you eat aren’t as healthy as you thought?

 Sweet Taste (Earth/Water)

 The qualities of sweet taste are cool, heavy and oily.
-It satisfies and exhilarates the body, and. when eaten in moderation has a building and nourishing effect on the body.
+It’s comforting, and when eaten in moderation has a building and nourishing effect on the body.

 In the mind sweet taste promotes satisfaction, love, compassion and contentment.

-When consumed in excess, it increases Kapha Dosh, congestion, heaviness, lethargy, weight gain, attachement, greed and possessiveness.
+When consumed in excess, it increases congestion, heaviness, lethargy, weight gain, attachement, greed and possessiveness.

-Foods that contain sweet taste are rice, wheat, most dairy, meat, maple syrup, honey.
+Foods that contain sweet taste are rice, wheat, most dairy, meat, veggies like carrots and red peppers, maple syrup, and honey.

 Sour Taste (Earth/Fire)

-Sour taste helps to stimulate digestion and elimination and is refreshing to the body.
-It helps keep the mind alert, improves attention span and discernment.
+Sour taste helps to stimulate your digestion and elimination and is refreshing to your body.
+It helps to keep your mind alert, improves your attention span and discernment.

 In excess sour taste can lead to hyper-acidity, heartburn, acid indigestion.
-It can also lead to skin conditions such as acne, edema and boils and burning sensations in the body.
-In the mind excess sour taste can manifest as hyperactivity, irritability, anger, harsh judgment and resentment.
+Skin conditions such as acne, edema and boils and burning sensations in the body can also be a result of too much sour taste.
+Hyperactivity, irritability, anger, harsh judgment and resentment can manifest from eating too much sour tasting food.

 Salty Taste (Fire/Water)